Skip to Content

 The feds, following a three-year investigation, allege that Adams has been accepting bribes and illegal straw campaign donations from Turkish officials and businesspeople for years, dating back to his time as Brooklyn borough president and continuing through Adams's election as mayor in 2021.
 Those donations allegedly allowed the Adams campaign to receive more than $10 million in matching funds from city coffers.
 In return for political favors—the most glaring of which, according to the indictment, was Adams pressuring the New York Fire Department to give a passing grade to the new Turkish consulate building in Manhattan, even though it likely would have failed an inspection—Adams is accused of accepting so many free tips to Istanbul, getting flight upgrades and staying at five-star hotels.

-Adams allegedly got so comfortable accepting free flights on Turkish Airlines that he took inconvenient layovers in Istanbul, no matter how out of the way it was.
+Adams allegedly got so comfortable accepting free flights on a certain Turkish airline that he took inconvenient layovers in Istanbul, no matter how out of the way it was.

 For the record, there are no direct flights from Istanbul to Easter Island.